Press the Shift key to scroll the text whenever it pauses on screen.

 The Essex University mainframe had previously hosted the original MUD, known as MUD1, which was created in 1978 by Roy Trubshaw and Richard Bartle.

-More details about the history and development of LAND at Stardot.
+More details about the history and development of LAND are available at Stardot.

 |Release Type||Public Domain|